LucDuponcheelAtGitHub/PSBP/README.md

 general programs.
 A sequential recipe-like program glues programs together, similar to an operating system scripting language gluing operating system executables together.

-For effectfree programs, the order in which they are glued together does not matter.
-They can be glued together in parallel.
-For effectful programs, the order in which they are glued together does matter.
+For effectful programs, the order in which they are glued together really matters.

 ## The `PSBP` library

-The `PSBP` library type classes are binary type constructor classes.
+The `PSBP` library type constructor classes are binary type constructor classes.

 Recall that I simply called them classes.